fazibear/fazibear.github.io/_posts/2008-01-14-echo2-with-jruby.md

 - jruby
 ---

-I want to play with jruby, and I rewrite a numberguess example application from <a href="http://echo.nextapp.com/site/echo2">Echo2</a> framework into Ruby using JRuby.
+I want to play with jruby, and I rewrite a numberguess example application from [Echo2](http://echo.nextapp.com/site/echo2) framework into Ruby using JRuby.
 Let's see...
 First we need to rewrite a NumberGuessServlet to load a NumberGuessApp ruby class instead of java class.